 The Ministry for Primary Industries (MPI) monitors and controls the use of glyphosate through:

-- Food Safety – MPI sets the maximum residue limits for pesticides in foods.
+- Food safety – MPI sets the maximum residue levels (MRLs) for pesticides, including herbicides, in foods.

 - Monitoring – MPI monitors food production for chemical residues.

-- Testing – MPI periodically tests raw milk for glyphosate and, in 2014/15, we tested processed fresh milk and cream from retailers, as well as raw milk.
+- Testing – MPI periodically tests raw milk and crops for glyphosate.
+In 2014/15, we tested processed fresh milk and cream from retailers, as well as raw milk.
 No glyphosate residues were detected.
+In 2015/16 we tested pea and wheat crops.
+No glyphosate residues were detected in peas and no levels of food safety concern were detected in wheat.

 The Environmental Protection Authority (EPA) regulates the manufacture, importing, use, storage, and transportation of hazardous substances, such as glyphosate, for environmental, and health and safety purposes.
 The EPA has approved this herbicide for use in New Zealand.